 How to Add New Devices to Rooms

-Tap “New Device” for any Google Home or Chrome Cast device, or tap “Have Something already set up?” for external devices like Philips Hue or Wink hub.
+Tap “New Device” for any Google Home or Chromecast-enabled device, or tap “Works With Google” for external devices like Philips Hue or Kasa.
 For this example, we’re using the latter option.

 Tap the appropriate room name and then tap “Next.”
-If necessary, scroll to the bottom, where you’ll see a “Custom Room” option that lets you create a name.
+If necessary, scroll to the bottom, where you’ll see a “Create Room” option that lets you create a name.

 You’re all done.
-Your device will now be associated with a room.
+Your device will now be associated with that room.

 How to Add Existing Devices to Rooms

-Choose the appropriate Home location.
-You’ll probably just have a single home, so tap it and then tap the “Next” button.
+Choose the appropriate Home location and then tap the “Next” button.

 Next, tap “Move Device.”